gnembon/scarpet/programs/survival/README.md

 ### pickup_hammer.sc:
 #### By rv3r
-	A combination of auto_pickup.sc and hammer.sc
+	A combination of gnembon's auto_pickup and hammer scripts

 ### prospectors_pick.sc:
 #### By gnembonmc